Skip to main content

 You might already have your own personal eBay account that you use to buy items for yourself and to sell things that you don't need any more.
 But if you're trading as a business on eBay you're legally obliged to make it clear in your listings that you're a business seller.
 This means that you'll either need to register a new business account or upgrade your personal account to a business one.
 There's guidance in the eBay Seller Centre on the definition of 'trading' if you're not sure whether you need to register as a business seller.

-Similarly, with Amazon you can use an existing account or create a new one when you register as a business seller.
+Similarly, with Amazon, you can use an existing account or create a new one when you register as a business seller.

 If you're not already running a business and you intend to start selling things on eBay or Amazon - perhaps just in a small way to begin with - then you'll need to notify HM Revenue & Customs (HMRC) that you're trading.
-There's guidance on the Gov.uk website that gives an overview of what counts as trading and what counts as self employment.
-It also gives details of your tax and record keeping obligations.
+There's guidance on the Gov.uk website that gives an overview of what counts as trading and what counts as self-employment.
+It also gives details of your tax and record-keeping obligations.

 Decide whether to have your own virtual 'shop'